-- In each chair, the smaller gears affect the larger gears, and the larger gears do not affect the smaller gears. - Smallest gears look like steering gears, which steer the other gears to run.
+- In each chair the smaller gears affect the larger gears, and the larger gears do not affect the smaller gears. - Smallest gears look like steering gears, which steer the other gears to run.

 Kauffman claimed that [12] in a cellular network the tiny attractors decide the vast order.
 The "rolling gears" structure explained why small cycles decide the order of the whole network.
-We guess that the structure of "rolling gears" may be used to explain the "hidden order" in lives.
+We guess that the structure of "Rolling Gears" may be used to explain the "hidden Order" in lives!

-Finally, one may ask: Why should there be an invariant subspace?
+Finally, one may ask: why there should be invariant subspace?
 In fact, if a large or huge network has small cycles, then the small cycles with the elements in their region of attraction form small invariant subspaces.
-If there are no such small cycles, the system is in chaos [12].
+If there are no such small cycles, the system is in chaos [12]!
 So an ordered large scale network should have the structure of nested invariant subspaces.